Grab a Burger at Louis’ Lunch: The Birthplace of the Burger

 There are a number of claims to fame when it comes to inventing the hamburger, but the one that we Nutmeggers know to be true involves a small restaurant in New Haven called Louis’ Lunch.

 According to legend, one day in the year 1900 a busy businessman walked into the restaurant in a rush and asked for something that he could eat on the go.
-The owner, Louis Lassen, grilled up a blend of ground steak trimmings and placed it between two slice of toast, and in an instant an American tradition was born.
+The owner, Louis Lassen, grilled up a blend of ground steak trimmings and placed it between two slices of toast, and in an instant, an American tradition was born.

 It’s impossible to know how many hamburgers have been sold by the restaurant since, but after more than 117 years you know it’s got to be a lot.
 I’ve had my fair share of meals there with my parents and grandparents who always claimed that they’re the best burgers you’ll find.